Last Updated on by

 We’d hastily booked it in Cape Town’s airport before boarding our plane.
 It had good reviews and was located where our friends told us to stay, so we thought it’d be fine.

 It was basically a prison room.
 One bed and nothing else.
 White and concrete.
 The shared bathroom didn’t have a garbage can nor a shower curtain, and the toilet seat wasn’t actually attached to the toilet.
-It was also twenty-six degrees out at 7pm.
-Jo-Burg was experiencing a heat wave and it couldn’t have been worse timing.
+It was also swelteringly hot and there was no fan.

 Kim started crying.